phest/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Tracked Hand:** The hand of the controller to provide the helper methods for.
+If this is set to None the game object this script is attached to will be used.
  * **Grab Toggle Button:** The button to use for the action of grabbing game objects.
  * **Use Toggle Button:** The button to use for the action of using game objects.
  * **Menu Toggle Button:** The button to use for the action of bringing up an in-game menu.